-- Second Offense: The student will receive a grade of 'F' for the course in which the academic dishonesty took place, and/or will be placed on academic probation where they sign a contract agreeing that any additional offense will result in their expulsion from the university. - Third Offense: The third offense will automatically result in students' expulsion from the university.
+- Second Offense: The student will receive a grade of 'F' for the course in which the academic dishonesty took place, or the AAC chair will institute a penalty at the recommendation of the concerned officer, and will be placed on academic probation where they sign a contract agreeing that any additional offense will result in their expulsion from the university.
+The Academic Registry will send a report of such case to the legal guardian of the student(s). - Third Offense: The third offense will automatically result in students' expulsion from the university.